 Milwaukee Bucks luxury suites can be booked here today!

 The team began to disband shortly after that and Milwaukee lost the chemistry that led to their success.
-Since 2001 the Bucks had not advanced beyond the first round of playoff competition until sweeping the Detroit Pistons following the 2018-2019 season after winning their division with a record of 60-22 (tied for the best in team history).
+Since 2001, the Bucks had not advanced beyond the first round of playoff competition until sweeping the Detroit Pistons following the 2018-2019 season, having won their division with a record of 60-22 (tied for the best in team history).
 They would be dismissed in round two by Boston in five games.
-However, there is a lot of reason to have hope for the future in Milwaukee.
+However, there was a lot of reason to have hope for the future in Milwaukee.

 Bucks fans are very proud of their rich history and tradition of great basketball.
 Among the most loved players to have suited up for Milwaukee are Kareem Abdul-Jabbar, Giannis Antetokounmpo, Oscar Robertson, Ray Allen, Sidney Moncreif, Terry Cummings, and Glenn Robinson.
 Click here for additional information about the Milwaukee Bucks.